-Our ADSs will trade on the NASDAQ Stock Market under the symbol "DDI."
+Our ADSs have been approved for listing on the NASDAO Stock Market under the symbol "DDI."

 Price stabilization, short positions and penalty bids

 Until the distribution of the ADSs is completed, SEC rules may limit underwriters and selling group members from bidding for and purchasing our ADSs.
 However, the representatives may engage in transactions that stabilize the price of the ADSs, such as bids or purchases to peg, fix, or maintain that price.